pyiron/pyiron/docs/source/installation_workstation.rst

     conda install -c conda-forge nglview

 In case you prefer `jupyter lab <https://jupyter.org>`_ over jupyter notebooks, you can also install NGLview for jupyter lab.
-This requires a few additional dependencies:
+In older versions this requires a few additional dependencies:

 .. code-block:: bash